 The ride is something of a bugbear, as the Hilux makes much too much of ruts and ridges for our liking, and feels quite agricultural, particularly at low speed.
-Happily, things smooth out once you get a bit of speed through the wheels; and that, combined with reasonable refinement and an engine that’s strong in the mid-range, means that you can tackle long-distance, high-speed drives without any fear; and without the need for ear-defenders.
+Happily, things smooth out once you get a bit of speed through the wheels.
+That, combined with reasonable refinement and an engine that’s strong in the mid-range, means that you can tackle long-distance, high-speed drives without any fear, and without the need for ear-defenders.

-To cap it all, that reasonable on-road performance is backed up by excellent ability away from Tarmac.
-We drove a standard road car (i.e. without all-terrain tyres) and were very impressed with the way it coped with rutted tracks, slippery climbs, fords and wet grass.
+To cap it all, that reasonable on-road performance is backed up by excellent ability away from tarmac.
+We drove a version without all-terrain tyres and were very impressed with the way it coped with rutted tracks, slippery climbs, fords and wet grass.

 On top of the three body styles, the Hilux is also available in four trim levels, although (in keeping with their intended role as working vehicles) the Single Cab and Extra cab models come only in the most basic – and we mean ‘basic’ – Active trim.
 This does come air-conditioning, Bluetooth and the full safety package, but unless all you want is a tool to do a job, we recommend going for one of the plusher trims.
 One step up from Active is Icon, and this adds DAB radio, cruise control and the touch-screen infotainment system.
 Invincible ups the comfort count, adding climate control, automatic lights and keyless entry and start, while Invincible X at the top of the range brings the ultimate in Hilux luxury: leather upholstery, heated front seats, sat-nav, and front and rear parking sensors.